 Land Use Bylaw

-The Land Use Bylaw No. 1804-13, adopted on March 25, 2013, establishes rules and regulations that apply to how properties can be used or developed in the City of Wetaskiwin.
+The Land Use Bylaw No. 1804-13, adopted on March 25, 2013 and last revised October 15, 2020, establishes rules and regulations that apply to how properties can be used or developed in the City of Wetaskiwin.
 The LUB divides the community into land use districts and determines the permitted and discretionary uses within that district.

 - Land Use Bylaw 1804-13

 - Land Use (Zoning Map)